The Reverend Matthew Rhodes, PsyD, ACPE Supervisor/Certified Educator — PMC

 Employed by the Diocese of Metuchen, our priests are available 7 days a week in order to provide sacramental coverage to our Catholic patients.
 Their regular rounding schedule is:

 Fr.
 Ignatius Mary Okoroji SDV was ordained in the Congregation of the Vocationist Fathers and Brothers.
 He graduated from the Federal University of Port Harcourt Nigeria with BA in Philosophy and the valedictorian of the graduating set.
 He later bagged BA in Theology from Pontifical Urbananian University Rome.
 For his Graduate studies, he bagged a Master's degree in Theology and Ministry of the Word, and a Master's degree in Organizational Leadership (with emphasis on leadership in diversity and conflict resolution).
 Fr.
 Ignatius enjoys playing soccer and was the seminary goalkeeper and center-forward.
-He currently serves as the Catholic chaplain to Princeton HealthCare System, New Jersey.
+He currently serves as the Catholic chaplain to Princeton Health, New Jersey.

 Father Peter Akkanath — Wednesday, Thursday, Friday

 Peter Akkanath Chakkunny, CMI., is a Carmelite priest belonging to the Bhopal province in India.
 He was ordained January 8th, 1998.
 He holds a Master’s Degree in psychology from Calicut University, India and completed two years fellowship in Clinical Psychology from Ramachandra Medical College, Chennai, India.
 Since 2007 he was working as a Clinical Psychologist in Sacred Heart psychiatric hospital, Paynkulam, India.
-He was chaplain at Carmelite Monastery, Flemington, NJ for three years before his appointment as the Catholic Chaplain to Princeton HealthCare System, NJ.
+He was chaplain at Carmelite Monastery, Flemington, NJ for three years before his appointment as the Catholic Chaplain to Princeton Health, NJ.
 He served as a vocation promoter for CMI Bhopal province, India and director of VMK, Madhya Pradesh, India.

 Additionally, Eucharistic Ministers from St. Paul's in Princeton are available 7 days a week to provide Holy Communion.